11111-steven/Keylogger.c-on-android-calculator-app/README.md

 **Timeline of operation and communication between files** The following is a step-by-step description of how the files interact with each other to capture and send keystrokes.

-**LIMITATION:** ONLY works on Android 12 and below, as Android 13 does not allow special permissions to be granted to APKs downloaded from unknown sources

-**Timeline of operation and communication between files** The following is a step-by-step description of how the files interact with each other to capture and send keystrokes.

 **1. Compilation of the native library (keylogger.c)** **File involved:** CMakeLists.txt
 This file defines the configuration for compiling the C code (keylogger.c) into a native .so library.
 The compilation generates libkeylogger.so, which will be integrated into the